-This entails that we need to promote the use of volatile memory whenever convenient, for example, to compute intermediate results or to store temporary data that need not survive a power failure, while reallocating the data that does require to be persistent onto non-volatile memory in anticipation of a possible power failure.
+This entails that we need to promote the use of volatile memory whenever convenient, for example, to compute intermediate results or to store temporary data that need not survive a power failure, while allocating the data that does require to be persistent onto non-volatile memory in anticipation of a possible power failure.
 By doing so, we decrease energy consumption by taking the best of both worlds: we benefit from the lower energy consumption of volatile memory whenever possible, and rely on the persistency features of non-volatile memory whenever required.

 Applying program transformations at compile-time is, however, challenging because of the lack of run-time information.
 Sec.
-4 illustrates how we address the uncertainty that may correspondingly arises, using a set of dedicated program normalization passes.
-The result of the transformations require a specific memory layout to operate correctly and a solution to the intermittence anomalies that possibly arise.
+4 illustrates how we address the uncertainty that arises, using a set of dedicated program normalization passes.
+The result of the transformations require a specific memory layout to operate correctly and a solution to the possible intermittence anomalies.
 We describe in Sec.
 5 how we deal with these issues, using an approach that is co-designed with our program transformation techniques.

-We build a prototype implementation of ALFRED based on SCEP-TIC [38, 42], an extensible open-source emulation environment for intermittent programs.
-Given fixed workloads generated from staple benchmarks in the field [7, 8, 26, 29, 42, 45, 48], we measure AL-FRED performance in energy consumption, number of clock cycles, memory accesses, and restore operations.
-We compare this performance against several baselines obtained by abstracting the key design dimensions of existing systems in a framework that allows us to instantiate baselines that correspond to existing works, while retaining the freedom to explore alternative configurations.
-We find that, depending on the benchmark, ALFRED can provide severalfold improvements in energy consumption, which allow the system to shift the energy budget to useful application computations.
-This ultimately allows the system to achieve similar improvements in the time to complete the fixed workload.
+We build an implementation of ALFRED based on Sceptic [38, 43], an extensible open-source emulation environment for intermittent programs.
+Given fixed workloads and staple benchmarks in the field [7, 8, 26, 29, 43, 46, 49], we measure ALFRED performance in energy consumption, number of clock cycles, memory accesses, and restore operations.
+We compare ALFRED with multiple baselines obtained by abstracting the key design dimensions of existing systems in a framework that allows us to instantiate baselines matching existing systems, while also exploring alternative configurations.
+Depending on the benchmark, ALFRED can provide several-fold improvements in energy consumption, which allow the system to shift the energy budget to useful application processing.
+This correspondingly allows the system to achieve comparable improvements in the time to complete the workloads.